jchapuis/fullstackscala-scaladays2025/slides.md

  - 🥲 Programming joy FTW

 ^ - I hope i was able to give you a taste of what full-stack scala feels like
+  - Yes, you really can do it all in Scala
+  - Leads to compact...
+  - Great for product teams, it promotes alignment, or solo players, you master one stack
- - , AI age calls for generalists
+  - As a motivation, you know AI age calls for generalists
+  - Last but not least, it's also about enjoying what we do

 ---
 ![](final_slide.png)

-^ - time for thanks
-- special thanks to the scala community and library authors and contributors that make this joy of coding possible day-to-day
+^ - so on this, i would like to give special thanks library authors and contributors that make this joy of coding possible day-to-day, and to the scala community at large
-- thank you for your attention, comments and questions
+- thank you all for your attention, comments and questions